 - Needs: Behind every human behaviour is a positive unmet need – the need to be loved and the need to belong might prompt us to be generous and kind, but the same needs might also cause a young person to join a gang.
 So might the need for safety or the need for structure.
 Nonviolent communication argues that we all have the same human needs, that needs are universal, but we have developed different strategies of how we meet our needs.
 And if we are not aware of others’ needs it is easy to put our own needs first, without regard of others.
 This is why it is important to express our needs, to guess what somebody else’s needs are and to ask, for example ‘could it be that you’re smoking in your room because you’re feeling upset that your mother didn’t have time for you and have a need to relax?’

 - Request: In order to show appreciation and help somebody else understand what we would like them to do, it is important to make a request, for example to say ‘it is okay to walk here in the corridor’ rather than ‘don’t run in the corridor’.
 Note that this is not a demand, not an attempt to force somebody, however subtly, to do something we want out of fear, guilt or shame.
 Rather we want others to really understand and show compassion or consideration for our feelings and needs.
-So instead of saying ‘I’m disappointed that you haven’t made your homework yet’, which would make a child feel guilty or ashamed, we would perhaps say ‘it’s really important to me that you do your homework, because I really want you to do well in school.
+So instead of saying ‘I’m disappointed that you haven’t done your homework yet’, which would make a child feel guilty or ashamed, we would perhaps say ‘it’s really important to me that you do your homework, because I really want you to do well in school.
 I guess you might be feeling exhausted and want to relax now, so would you be happy to do your homework in half an hour?’